General information

 Offline

-The connect event notifies if a device has not been reachable for some time from and went offline.
+Notifies if a device has not been reachable for some time from and went offline.